 Palladium Technical Analysis – Moving Averages Are Still Pushing Higher

 As mentioned above, palladium has been bullish since 2008, with the bullish trend picking up pace since 2016.
 After the crash in early 2020, the bullish trend has resumed again.
 It was trading around $ 200 to $ 300 until the end of the 1990s, when it made a strong bullish move, partly driven by its increased use in the computer dotcom industry, which surged during that period.
 It breached above the big round level at $ 1,000 for the first time, but returned back down to its normal range in the early 2000s.
 During the 2008 crisis, palladium didn’t surge as much as gold did, and it traded in a slow but steady uptrend until 2008, which meant that it was increasing in value as a commodity, as the global economy was rebounding from the 2008-09 economic crisis.
 But the US-China trade tariffs sent it surging higher from 2008, as it became clear that a trade war was underway.
 This meant that palladium acted as a safe haven, turning extremely bullish during uncertain times.
 This was verified when the XPD/USD surged during January and February 2020, as the coronavirus epidemic hit China.
 It trembled during March and April but resumed its uptrend in July, which confirms its safe haven status.
-The 20 SMA (gray) has been doing a great job as support on the monthly chart, pushing the price higher.
-In January we saw a pullback down, but this moving average held as support again and the price bounced back up.
+The 20 SMA (gray) has been doing a great job as support on the monthly chart, pushing the price higher and offering good buying opportunities during pullbacks down there.

 Switching to the weekly chart, it also points up for palladium.
-The price has surged above all moving averages on this time-frame, and after the quick dip last year, it returned above that and remained up there after bouncing off the 100 SMA (green) in March 2020.
-The 50 SMA (yellow) has turned into the ultimate support indicator for the XPD/USD since then, which held once again in the last week of January, then we saw a strong bounce in the first week of February.
+The price surged above all moving averages on this time-frame, and after the quick dip last year, it returned above that and made new highs after bouncing off the 100 SMA (green) in March 2020.
+The 50 SMA (yellow) has turned into the ultimate support indicator for the XPD/USD since then, holding since May 2020 as support.
 This suggests strong buying pressure down at the 50 SMA, so buyers remain in charge in palladium.